 But there are some more eco-friendly alternatives to cardboard boxes, as well as other traditional packing materials.

-Whether you’re moving locally or long-distance will greatly affect the amount of gas your moving truck uses and the carbon dioxide it emits.
-How much stuff you have, the size of truck you use, and the way you drive will also make a difference—a small truck gets about 9 mpg while a large truck gets roughly 5 mpg.
-According to carbon dioxide calculations from the Environmental Protection Agency, and based on average truck sizes from national carriers, a short-distance move under 10 miles using a small truck will emit 22 pounds of CO2; the same move with a large truck will emit 40 pounds.
-Conversely, a cross-country move of 3,000 miles in a small truck will emit roughly 6,500 pounds of CO2, while the same move in a large truck will emit almost twice that at 11,760 pounds.
+Whether you’re moving locally or long-distance can greatly affect the amount of gas your moving truck uses and the carbon dioxide it emits.
+How much stuff you have, the size of truck you use, and the way you drive may also make a difference—a small truck gets about 9 mpg while a large truck gets roughly 5 mpg.
+According to carbon dioxide calculations from the Environmental Protection Agency (EPA), and based on average truck sizes from national carriers, a short-distance move under 10 miles using a small truck can emit 22 pounds of CO2; the same move with a large truck may emit 40 pounds.
+Conversely, a cross-country move of 3,000 miles in a small truck can emit roughly 6,500 pounds of CO2, while the same move in a large truck may emit almost twice that at 11,760 pounds.

 Whether you’re staying in the neighborhood or accepting a job offer on the other side of the country, you can look for greener options.